readyplayerme/rpm-unity-sdk-avatar-loader/README.md

-# Ready Player Me Unity SDK - Avatar Loader Module
+# Ready Player Me Avatar Loader - DEPRECATED

 [![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/readyplayerme/rpm-unity-sdk-avatar-loader)](https://github.com/readyplayerme/rpm-unity-sdk-avatar-loader/releases/latest) [![GitHub Discussions](https://img.shields.io/github/discussions/readyplayerme/rpm-unity-sdk-avatar-loader)](https://github.com/readyplayerme/rpm-unity-sdk-avatar-loader/discussions)

-**Ready Player Me Unity SDK** is an extension to www.readyplayer.me avatar platform, which helps you load and display avatars created on the website.
+**This repository has been deprecated as it has been merged into: [Ready Player Me Core](https://github.com/readyplayerme/rpm-unity-sdk-core.git).**

+Please note that this repository is no longer actively maintained or supported.
+We recommend that you update to Ready Player Me Core 3.0 or later.

+For historical purposes, the code and documentation will remain available in this repository.

 Please visit the online documentation and join our public `discord` community.